MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 - Disabled
 - Enabled

-Set this to Enabled to allow up to 20,000 extra view-only attendees to join
+Set this to Enabled to allow up to 20,000 extra view-only attendees to join.

 ```yaml
 Type: String